VETERANS TO LAW ENFORCEMENT PROGRAM

 - A background investigation will be completed on applicants that successfully complete the oral interview process.
 The Committee will review the results of the background investigation and approve applicants deemed qualified for admittance to the program.

-- The Director-CLEST will be the final approving authority for an applicant’s acceptance into the program.
+- The Director and CLEST will be the final approving authority for an applicant’s acceptance into the program.

 To be eligible to apply for the Veterans to Law Enforcement Program, applicants must meet the following requirements (CLEST Regulation 1005 (2));